Development Services is here to help developers provide safe and quality developments in the City of Mesquite

 Businesses based within the City of Mesquite require approval from the Development Services Division, Planning and Zoning, to ensure the location is zoned properly for the intended use and whether a use permit or other type of approval is required.
 In addition, a New Business Permit is required from the Development Services Division, Building and Capital Projects.
 Once all inspections and approvals have been obtained, the business license will be issued.

 Yes, a business license is required to operate a business from your home.
-You must comply with the performance standards outlined in the Mesquite Municipal Code section 9-8A-4, prior to the issuance of the business license.
+You must comply with the performance standards outlined in the Mesquite Municipal Code, prior to the issuance of the business license.
 The fee for a home occupation business license is $50.00; this fee is charged in addition to the business license fee and the $35.00 application fee.

 No, you must have a physical location for your business, whether it is a commercial or residential location or is located outside of Mesquite.
 A post office box may be used for your mailing address only.